Gandini Juggling and Alexander Whitley American Premiere

 The avant-garde virtuosos of Gandini Juggling create breathtaking productions that mesmerize audiences of all ages.
 Back by popular demand following the success of last year’s Smashed, the company collaborates with British choreographer Alexander Whitley in Spring.
-“Joyous, exhilarating and transporting” (Culture Whisper), this production interweaves five virtuoso jugglers with four contemporary dancers in a kaleidoscopic dreamscape including an immersive score by Gabriel Prokofiev.
+“Joyous, exhilarating and transporting” (Culture Whisper), this production interweaves virtuoso jugglers with contemporary dancers in a kaleidoscopic dreamscape including an immersive score by Gabriel Prokofiev.
 Visually arresting, colorful, and bursting with rhythm and pattern, Spring is a refreshing and entertaining production at the vanguard of contemporary circus.

 Directed by Sean Gandini

 Composition and Electronics by Gabriel Prokofiev

 Ep 16.
 The Talking Cure: The Mathematics of Juggling

 In this episode of The Talking Cure: Conversations with Jedediah Wheeler, Mathematics professor Mika Munakata and the Chair of the Mathematics Department at Montclair State University, Ashwin Vaidya, discussed their research paper Inspiring Mathematical Creativity through Juggling.
 An exciting collaboration with the brilliant juggler and director Sean Gandini and the Office of Arts + Cultural Programming explores the connection between science and juggling.
 The work seeks to encourage students’ creative thinking, including non-STEM majors, to see mathematics in unexpected places, make connections to their own interests and disciplines, and explore creativity in mathematics.

 Recorded remotely via Zoom on December 1, 2020.